Charlotte Eaton – International Board Chair

 Isabella trained as a solicitor at Wesley Gryk Solicitors LLP, an immigration and asylum law firm.
 She holds a BSc in Government from the London School of Economics and Political Science (LSE), and a Graduate Diploma in Law and Masters of Law in Legal Practice (LLM LPC) from BPP Law School.

-Amelia is a Partner at strategic advisory firm Brunswick, where she leads the ESG practice.
-Amelia works with clients to focus their sustainability efforts on areas of the greatest business materiality, providing a platform for commercial leadership and mitigating business and reputational risks.
+Amelia Pan is a Managing Director in the Strategic Advisory Group at PJT Partners.
+Amelia has extensive experience advising global corporations on the impact of ESG on corporate strategy, focusing on areas of greatest business materiality to mitigate risks and enhance value creation.
 Amelia began her career in the capital markets and was a Press Officer for Médecins sans Frontières, the Nobel Prize-winning international humanitarian organisation.
 She is a transplanted New Yorker and lives in London with her husband and two children.